jasonmyers/PythonAutoImport/README.md

 PythonAutoImport
 ================

-#PythonAutoImport
-An auto-import plugin for Sublime Text 3 (ST2 not supported)
+An Python auto-import plugin for Sublime Text 3 (ST2 not supported)

 ## Overview
 This plugin adds some helpers to allow you to automatically import Python objects under your cursor